Concerned About an Adult Being Abused or Neglected?

 Preventing abuse and neglect and promoting good practice, The Safeguarding Adults Board (SAB) covers the West Berkshire, Reading and Wokingham areas, and brings together agencies that work together to prevent abuse.

 As one of our Safeguarding Adults Board priorities, we are helping promote pressure care awareness.
 The Berkshire Safeguarding Adults Policies and Procedures - Appendix Five: Pressure Ulcer Pathway aims to support decisions about appropriate responses to pressure ulcer care.
-Further information can be found on the Public Health England Pressure Ulcers: applying All Our Health page and the React to Redskin pressure ulcer prevention campaign.
+Further information can be found on the Public Health England Pressure Ulcers: applying All Our Health page.
+You can also find guidance on the React To Red pressure ulcer prevention campaign.

 We are committed to implementing Making Safeguarding Personal, a national initiative that aims to make sure that every response to a safeguarding concern is personalised.